Family Ritual Ideas You Need To Know

 - Make a tent in your garden, bake some cookies, and make a favourite drink.
 Invite your friends, plan some games, and start some nice talks.

-- Every year, photograph each youngster on the first day of school.
+- Every year, photograph each child on the first day of school.
 It will be interesting to go over them years later to see how they have changed.

 What Do You Think Of Those Family Ritual Ideas